Moritz von Bomhard: Forging a career in opera

 He soon formed a partnership with the Louisville Philharmonic Society orchestra for the fledgling company to produce and record five new operas in English commissioned by the orchestra.
 One of these was Peggy Glanville-Hicks's The Transposed Heads which premiered in April 1954 conducted by Bomhard.
 He wrote a German translation of the Transposed Heads libretto for a possible performance in Germany.
 She thought he looked like John Barrymore.
 They became lovers and travelled to Europe together in the summer of 1954.
 Glanville-Hicks broke off the affair the following summer.
 In her letter to him of 8 August 1955 she blamed the fact that she was more in love with him than he with her and his dalliance with the soprano who had created the role of Sita in Transposed Heads.

-Apart from 1960–61, when he took a leave of absence to work at the Hamburg State Opera, Bomhard managed Kentucky Opera continuously until his retirement in 1982.
+Apart from 1960 to 1961, when he took a leave of absence to work at the Hamburg State Opera, Bomhard managed Kentucky Opera continuously until his retirement in 1982.
 In the early years of the company when it had an annual budget of only $10,000 to produce three operas, Bomhard not only conducted the performances, but was also the stage director and répétiteur and designed and helped build the sets.
 He also travelled to New York to scout young singers who showed great promise but did not yet command high salaries.
 He brought the 26-year-old Tatiana Troyanos to Kentucky Opera to sing her first ever Carmen in 1964.
 In the 1960s and early 1970s Bomhard concurrently taught at the University of Louisville music school, produced an annual opera for Memphis Opera Theatre in Tennessee, and produced and hosted two cultural series for WAVE television and radio.